CAFM-Blog.de | The Management Dilemma: Flexibility vs. Control in the World of Work

 Control versus Micromanagement

-Despite the need for control, it is important to emphasize that it should not turn into micromanagement . micromanagement can undermine the sense of personal responsibility and stifle creative solutions.
+Despite the necessity of control, it is important to emphasize that it should not devolve into micromanagement control. micromanagement can undermine the sense of personal responsibility and stifle creative approaches.
 Instead, control should function as a supportive element – it guides rather than dictates.

 "Control is like a seatbelt: it keeps us safe on the road – but it shouldn't spoil the fun of driving."